Lee Allen (musician): Biography

-Allen was born in Pittsburg, Kansas, and raised largely in Denver, Colorado.
+Allen was born on July 2, 1927 in Pittsburg, Kansas, and raised largely in Denver, Colorado.
 He played saxophone from his childhood.
 A combined athletics and music scholarship from Xavier University led him to relocate to New Orleans in 1943.

 He fell into the city's thriving music scene, performing or recording with dozens of musicians in the early days of rock and roll and rhythm and blues.
 In 1947, he joined the Paul Gayten Band and later, the Dave Bartholomew Band.
 Notable are his recordings with the singers Fats Domino and Lloyd Price.
 Allen also was the sax soloist on most of Little Richard's epochal hits from 1955 and 1956.
 Earl King, whom Allen backed, recalled that Allen was "part of the wallpaper" at Cosimo Matassa's studio, and that Allen was on all the records by Huey "Piano" Smith.
 Allen and drummer Earl Palmer also backed Professor Longhair on many recordings.

 His own instrumental, "Walkin' with Mr. Lee", released by Ember Records, was a minor hit in 1958, partly because it was frequently played on the television program American Bandstand.
 This and Allen's subsequent singles are collected on the album also called Walkin' with Mr. Lee.

+He appeared in the film Sweet Beat (1959).

 By the mid-1960s, Allen found the city of New Orleans no longer the recording mecca it was for many years.
 So he soon followed Earl Palmer's lead and moved to southern California in 1965, performing only occasionally on tours with Fats Domino.
 He found work at an aircraft manufacturing plant by day and also fell easily into the thriving R & B scene by night.
 He formed an organ trio and performed with his close friends T-Bone Walker and Big Joe Turner.

 The 1972 album Dr. John's Gumbo by Dr. John features Allen's sax work.
 He also appeared on albums by Buddy Miles in this period.

 After the rockabilly revival got going in the late 1970s, younger musicians sought Allen's distinctive saxophone.
 He recorded with the Stray Cats on their second album, Gonna Ball (1981).

 Allen was a mentor to and eventually a member of The Blasters.
 He recorded with the roots-rockers on all of their albums except for their debut, American Music.
 The second and all subsequent releases from the band's original incarnation, on Slash/Warner Bros, featured him on tenor sax as well as Steve Berlin on baritone sax.
 Allen also toured with The Blasters during the early to mid-1980s.
 He is visible in the sequence featuring the band in Streets of Fire (1984).
 He remained a regular guest in later lineups.